torildhov/sandefjord-legesenter-booking-system/README.md

 An user with admin role must be logged in and autheticated as both a user and an admin to access the `/admin` endpoints.
 The admin user is created manually by the database script when the database is created for the first time.

 1. Log out from the current user using POST at the `/api/auth/logout` endpoint.
+3. Remove all JWT tokens from the `Athorization` header from all used endpoints.
 2. Log in using POST at the `/api/auth/login` endpoint with the following body:
 ```json
 {